Design stateful ClientApps¶

 recreated each time a new Message

 is to be processed.
-This behaviour is identical
+This behavior is identical

 with Flower’s Simulation Engine and Deployment Engine.
 For the former, it allows us to